ErvinCaraval/backend-v1/promt.new.md

 You are a Senior DevOps Engineer and QA Automation Architect.
 For the backend-v1 project, design and implement a GitHub Actions CI/CD workflow that:
 - Efficiently installs and caches all required dependencies (npm, node_modules, testing tools).
 - Executes only the test scripts and steps that are actually present in the project (unit, integration, coverage).
-- Generates and publishes coverage and log artifacts for every run.
-- Strictly validates global coverage (≥95%) and supports a Node.js version matrix (at least two LTS and latest stable).
-- Runs dependency and secret scanning for enhanced security, using the latest CodeQL v3 actions.
 - Automatically cleans up old artifacts and logs, retaining only the last 14 days.
 - Ensures idempotence, atomicity, and safe rollback on failures.
 - Optimizes for speed, resource usage, and maintainability.